Stone Poneys: Official Capitol releases

-On the first two albums, most of the songs were written by Bob Kimmel and Kenny Edwards.
+On the first two albums, most of the songs were written by Kimmel and Edwards.
 Under the guidance of producer Nik Venet and Capitol, the group recorded their first album in the fall of 1966, The Stone Poneys, which was released in January 1967.
 The album is notable for its precise strong-voiced harmony vocals.
-The disc's one and only single release "Sweet Summer Blue And Gold" received no airplay and failed to chart anywhere.
+The disc's one and only single release "Sweet Summer Blue and Gold" received no airplay and failed to chart anywhere.
 (The first album is now mainly known by the name of the 1975 reissue, The Stone Poneys Featuring Linda Ronstadt).

 The second album, Evergreen, Volume 2 was released in June 1967.
-On this album, Linda Ronstadt sang lead vocals on almost all songs.
+On this album, Ronstadt sang lead vocals on almost all songs.
 The exception was the title track, which has a psychedelic rock feel.
-Kenny Edwards was the vocalist on "Part One", while "Part Two" was an instrumental that featured fine sitar work (also by Edwards).
+Edwards was the vocalist on "Part One", while "Part Two" was an instrumental that featured fine sitar work (also by Edwards).

 The band hit pay dirt with Michael Nesmith's "Different Drum" (written and copyrighted in 1965 prior to Nesmith joining The Monkees), the second 45 (following "One for One") from the new album.
-The band's version of "Different Drum" hit the Billboard Pop Chart on November 11, 1967 and stayed in the Hot 100 for 17 weeks, getting as high as No. 13.
+The band's version of "Different Drum" hit the Billboard pop chart on November 11, 1967 and stayed in the Hot 100 for 17 weeks, getting as high as No. 13.
 The song also reached No. 12 on the Cash Box survey.
 The song has been a staple on oldies radio ever since and remains one of Linda Ronstadt's most popular recordings.
 Its parent record slid up Billboard's main album chart to No. 100 and lasted for a respectable 15 weeks on that chart.

 Their third album was titled Linda Ronstadt, Stone Poneys and Friends, Vol. III (released in April 1968); at this point, Capitol was promoting Linda Ronstadt rather than the band, and only Linda's picture was on the cover.
-Like its predecessor, the album had two singles: "Up To My Neck In High Muddy Water" b/w "Carnival Bear" (released under the name Linda Ronstadt and the Stone Poneys) which stalled at No. 93 on the Hot 100; and "Some of Shelly's Blues" b/w "Hobo" (released under the name Stone Poneys, Featuring Linda Ronstadt) which, like the album, did not chart in the US, but did reach No. 94 in Canada.
+Like its predecessor, the album had two singles: "Up to My Neck in High Muddy Water" b/w "Carnival Bear" (released under the name Ronstadt and the Stone Poneys) which stalled at No. 93 on the Hot 100; and "Some of Shelly's Blues" b/w "Hobo" (released under the name Stone Poneys, Featuring Linda Ronstadt) which, like the album, did not chart in the US, but reached No. 94 in Canada.
 "Some of Shelly's Blues" was another Michael Nesmith song.
 The album ended with the Laura Nyro song, "Stoney End", which turned out to have been aptly named (although the song was not written for The Stone Poneys).